 Missouri Southern is committed to serving the higher education needs of the high school students in the area by offering dual credit opportunities to high-performing high school students.
 To participate in the program, secondary educational entities must execute a dual credit agreement with Missouri Southern.
 All faculty members who teach dual credit courses will comply with all requirements as defined in the MSSU Dual Credit/Dual Enrollment Handbook, collaborate with Department Chairs on the design and delivery of the dual credit course, and attend required meetings.
-The course enrollment minimum for any class offered at a high school campus is two students.
-For purposes of faculty compensation, final course enrollment figures are calculated upon the completion of the course.
+The course enrollment minimum for any class offered at a high school campus is one (1) student.
+For purposes of faculty compensation, final course enrollment figures are calculated based on census headcount.
 The completion of the course is defined as the time at which grades have been posted to MSSU student transcripts.
-Final course enrollment counts will only include students who complete and pay for the course in full.
-Compensation will be processed through payroll in the months of January (for Fall courses) and June (for Spring and Yearlong courses).
+Compensation will be processed through payroll in the months of December (for Fall courses) and May (for Spring and Yearlong courses).